Regular exercise is crucial for the health and well-being of tortoises.

 Most tortoise species are prolific borrowers, so ensure the bedding is conducive to digging.

-Tortoises spend a lot of time burrowing for food and sheltering from the heat during the summer months.
-Also, digging provides tortoises with the exercise they need to remain healthy and strong.
+Tortoises spend time burrowing for food and sheltering from the heat during the summer months.
+Also, digging gives tortoises the necessary exercise to remain healthy and strong.

 Many owners recommend topsoil.
-Whatever substrate material you choose for your tortoise table, make sure it is dry and clean.
+Whatever substrate material you choose for your tortoise table, ensure it is dry and clean.
 Damp conditions are unfavorable for tortoises as they can cause eye irritation and respiratory infections.

 Enrichment